 Thank you for your interest in DHShool.
 We are a unique school, offering highly personalized education to a fairly small group of students.
 We pride ourselves on providing a supportive, nurturing, enriching, comfortable and safe school, where our students can work to achieve their academic goals.
 They can develop social maturity, in a positive, constructive environment.

 We begin with an informal meeting between the student, parents/guardian and the Principal.
-The goal of the meeting is for all parties to determine whether there is a fit between the student's needs, goals and personality and the school's programs
+The goal of the meeting is for all parties to determine whether there is a fit between the student's needs, goals and personality and the school's programs and culture.

 Parents/guardian should bring the following to the interview: